jeelabs/esp-link/README.md

 intermix characters received on all these connections onto the serial TX and it will broadcast incoming characters from the serial RX to all connections.
 Use with caution!

+If you are using esp-link to connect to the console of a linux system, such as an rPi, you will most likely see what you typed being echoed twice.
+If you are on a linux system use telnet and issue a `mode char` command (in telnet, hit the escape char `^]` and type `mode char` at the prompt).
+If you are using putty on Windows, open the connection settings and in the terminal settings set both `local echo` and `local line editing` to `off`.

 Contact
 -------